oracle/graal/docs/Publications.md

 - Matthias Grimmer, Roland Schatz, Chris Seaton, Thomas Wuerthinger, Mikel Lujan [**Cross-Language Interoperability in a Multi-Language Runtime**](https://chrisseaton.com/truffleruby/cross-language-interop.pdf)
 In _ACM Transactions on Programming Languages and Systems (TOPLAS), Vol. 40, No. 2, 2018_

+- Fabio Niephaus, Tim Felgentreff, and Robert Hirschfeld [**GraalSqueak: A Fast Smalltalk Bytecode Interpreter Written in an AST Interpreter Framework**](https://doi.org/10.1145/3242947.3242948)
+In _Proceedings of the Workshop on Implementation, Compilation, Optimization of Object-Oriented Languages, Programs, and Systems (ICOOOLPS) 2018_

 - Manuel Rigger, Roland Schatz, Jacob Kreindl, Christian Haeubl, Hanspeter Moessenboeck [**Sulong, and Thanks for All the Fish**](http://ssw.jku.at/General/Staff/ManuelRigger/MoreVMs18.pdf)
 _MoreVMs Workshop on Modern Language Runtimes, Ecosystems, and VMs (MoreVMs 2018)_